-Content heads up: intergenerational trauma, cultural and structural racism, self-harm, images of slavery
+Content heads up: racism, internalized stigma, depiction of self harm, images of slavery

 And damn our fathers and grandfathers, for damning us.